January 23, 2024

 TO: Prominent Members of the Community

 As the Chief of Police, I am responsible for the administration of the department.
-I work a regular patrol shift during the day, have taught Drug Abuse Resistance Education (5th and 8th grade) for 20 years and am now handing those duties over to Officer Berry, I also serve as the school liaison officer, and work with the City Council and City Department Heads to make the city work efficiently and effectively.
+I work a regular patrol shift during the day, have taught Drug Abuse Resistance Education (5th and 8th grade) for 20 years and am now handing those duties over to Officer Vaske, I also serve as the school liaison officer, and work with the City Council and City Department Heads to make the city work efficiently and effectively.
 I represent the City of Lester Prairie in the following organizations and associations: President of the McLeod County Chiefs of Police Association, Lester Prairie Community Youth Task Force and the Crisis, Health and Safety and Student Assessment Teams (Lester Prairie Public School).
+I am also helping the City Council prepare for my upcoming retirement and the process of a transition to new leadership within the Police Department.

 Officer Travis Wakefield is the senior police officer and was hired in January 2021.
 He comes to us from the McLeod County Sheriff’s Office where he served as a Communications Officer for seven years.
 He oversees the Crime Prevention Detail, Field Training, Fire Department Liaison and National Night Out.
 We look forward to the exciting plans he has in store for National Night Out this year.
 Officer Wakefield works a regular night patrol shift.

-Officer Emilie Berry is the third police officer of the department and is a “hometown employee”.
-Officer Berry grew up in Lester Prairie and graduated from Lester Prairie High School in 2018.
+Officer Emilie Vaske is the third police officer of the department and is a “hometown employee”.
+Officer Vaske grew up in Lester Prairie and graduated from Lester Prairie High School in 2018.
 She received her law enforcement degree from Alexandria Technical and Community College in 2020.
 She was employed as a Corrections Officer with the McLeod County Sheriff’s Office prior to coming to work for Lester Prairie.
-Officer Berry oversees the Safe and Sober Challenge Program, Bicycle Safety Program and is now a DARE Instructor.
-Officer Berry will start her DARE instruction in Lester Prairie Public School this Spring.
-Officer Berry works a regular night patrol shift.
+Officer Vaske oversees the Safe and Sober Challenge Program, Bicycle Safety Program and is now a DARE Instructor.
+Officer Vaske had her first DARE class this last Spring in Lester Prairie Public School.
+Officer Vaske works a regular night patrol shift.

 Officer Mark Anderson is a half time employee (part time police officer) who has been with the Lester Prairie Police Department the longest of any employee (24 years).
 He started out as a reserve police officer and obtained his part time peace officer license in 2002.
 Officer Anderson is a decorated police officer having received the lifesaving award in 2020 and the KDUZ Hometown Hero award in 2003.
 He grew up in rural Lester Prairie and graduated from Lester Prairie High School.
 Officer Anderson fills in for vacation, training, sick leave and works night and day shifts when needed.